nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User request to print schedule for datetime range
+1. User request to print schedule for datetime range.
-2. System generates printable format
+2. System generates printable format.

 **Extensions**

 1a.
-The given date time range is invalid
+The given date time range is invalid.

 > Use case ends.